dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/3-multiplying.md

 Once you are used to expanding, you can save some time by expanding both brackets simultaneously.
 See the work below.

-{{% figure class="fullwidth" src="courses/jpn-maths-1/numbers-and-expressions/poly-mult2.jpg" alt="Faster ways to expand two brackets" %}}
+{{% figure src="courses/jpn-maths-1/numbers-and-expressions/poly-mult2.jpg" alt="Faster ways to expand two brackets" %}}

 {{% /details %}}